 What can we do to avoid status becoming a life sentence?

-- Volunteering could benefit our status, by providing a new role and new social networks.
-While more research is needed, early investigations suggest volunteering improves longevity.
+- Volunteering could benefit our social status by providing a new role and new social networks.
+While more research is needed, early investigations suggest volunteering improves longevity.The evidence, however, is not strong enough ‘to guide the development of volunteering as a public health promotion intervention’.
+Another study in England, which involved 10,324 participants over nearly 11 years, found that volunteering was associated with increased survival, at least for able-bodied volunteers.

-- As reported elsewhere on this website, and as Sir Michael Marmot recognises, the four pillars of good health are clearly important too i.e. not smoking, drinking alcohol in moderation, eating a healthy diet and getting enough exercise.
+As reported elsewhere on this website, and as Professor Sir Michael Marmot recognises, the four pillars of good health are clearly important too i.e. not smoking, drinking alcohol in moderation, eating a healthy diet and getting enough exercise.

 The value of education

-Education has long been known to increase our chances of living longer.
-Not everyone may have the same educational opportunities early in life.
-However, in the UK there are many opportunities to return to education later in life, as a mature student.
-One study published in 2011 suggested (with some possible caveats) that men and women who leave school without any qualifications may be able to ‘catch up’ to some extent with more qualified people in terms of lowered coronary heart disease risk (like heart attack and stroke), if they obtain qualifications later on in life.
+Not everyone has the same educational opportunities early in life.
+In the UK, however, there are many opportunities to return to education later in life as a mature student.
+One study published in 2011 suggested (with some qualifications) that men and women who leave school without any qualifications may be able to ‘catch up’ to some extent with more qualified people in terms of lowered risk of coronary heart disease (such as heart attack and stroke), if they obtain educational qualifications later on in life.